-New England College is accredited by the New England Association of Schools and Colleges through its Commission on Institutions of Higher Education.
+New England College is accredited by the New England Commission of Higher Education (NECHE).
 The Teacher Education Program (and the majors in Elementary Education, Physical Education, Secondary Education, and Special Education) are approved by the New Hampshire Department of Education.

 - Best Online Graduate Education Program ranking

 - Best Online Bachelor Degree Education Program ranking

 Military Advanced Education

 - Military-Friendly Schools® designation

 Yellow Ribbon Program